NSW Open Men

 Softball Australia is committed to building partnerships with disability organisations, nationally, that assist people with a disability to be a part of sport and allow individuals to enjoy the true essence of sports participation.

-There has also been a compilation of information (Softball for all Abilities) put together on this website to provide Clubs and Associations with strategies to assist in getting people with a disability involved in Softball.
+The Australian Sports Commission is the principle partner of Softball Australia.
+The Australian Sports Commission supports Softball Australia's commitment to provide opportunities to people of all ages, cultures, gender and ability to participate in softball.
+There has also been a compilation of information put together on the Australian Sports Commission website to provide Clubs and Associations with strategies to assist in getting people with a disability involved in softball.

 For more information on Disability Sport visit the Australian Sports Commission.